 Campeche Baby Tarpon Fishing

 The Biosphere Reserve of Los Petenes is a vast system of mangroves and wetlands.
-This environment brings constant streams of freshwater into the Gulf of Mexico, making it the perfect brackish water (is salt water and fresh water mixed) for baby and juvenile tarpon, and barracuda.
+This environment brings constant streams of freshwater into the Gulf of Mexico, making it the perfect brackish water (saltwater and freshwater mixed) for baby and juvenile tarpon, and barracuda.
 The town of Campeche is located on the Western Yucatan, looking toward the Gulf of Mexico.

 Campeche Baby Tarpon Fishing:

-The brackish waters of the Mayan Peninsula are perfect for baby and juvenile tarpon, ranging from 5-30 pounds; plus snappers, jacks, barracuda and some snook.
+The brackish waters of the Mayan Peninsula are perfect for baby and juvenile tarpon, ranging from 5-to 30-pounds; plus snappers, jacks, barracuda and some snook.

 The tarpon are in depths ranging from one to ten feet.
 Even though it is a good place for light tackle fishing, fly fishing is widely practiced, and baby tarpon are the main target.

-It’s best to use eight weight fly rods with floating lines.
+It’s best to use 8-weight fly rods with floating lines.
 Native guides read the water and pole the boats.
 Two anglers per guide and boat.

 You cast to the mangrove edges of the coastline, and in the small creeks and rivers that drain the area.
-You should hook many tarpon during the day that are between 5 to 20 pounds.
-During Brad Staples' 2012 hosted week, a good day was over 12 per boat, and a bad day was two per boat.
+You should hook many tarpon during the day that are between 5-to 20-pounds.
+During Brad Staples's hosted weeks, a good day was over 12 per boat, and a bad day was two per boat.
 On the days that they didn’t land many tarpon, there was still a lot of action.